near/borsh-rs/docs/rustdoc_include/borsh_crate_top_level.md

 # Shortcuts

-Following pages are highlighted here just to let reader a better chance at learning that they exist.
+Following pages are highlighted here just to give reader a chance at learning that they exist.

 - [Derive Macro `BorshSerialize`](macro@crate::BorshSerialize)